ziur/sdfc-idea/_docs/credentials.md

 :addCredential
         Press enter to add a credential!!
 > Building 0% > :addCredential
-Id:newId
-UserName(example@email.com):juan@gmail.com
-Password:123qwe
-Token:123qwe456rtyuyihh
+Id:myId
+UserName(example@email.com):john@email.com
+Password:myPassword
+Token:myToken
-Login type (login/test):login
+Login type (login/test/instance, by default login):login
-Encrypt credential(y/n):y
+Encrypt credential(y/n, by default is encrypted):y
+:addCredential
-        Credential was added successfully!!!!
+Credential was added successfully
 BUILD SUCCESSFUL
 ```

 ## 1.1.2 Add credential by parameters
-#### * When you add credential by parameters it is encrypted
+ * When you add credential by parameters it is encrypted.
-#### * If you want to add credential by parameters you should use the next parameters:
+ * If you want to add credential by parameters you should use the next parameters:
 * -Pid is id of credential
 * -Pusername is your account
 * -Ppassword is your password